-If you are doing a search on the Megan's Law site for sex offenders residing in the local area, East Los Angeles College zip code is 91754.
+If you are doing a search on the Megan's Law site for sex offenders residing in the local area, East Los Angeles College - Monterey Park campus' zip code is 91754.

+XIV.
 EMERGENCY RESPONSE AND EVACUATION PROCEDURES

-East Los Angeles College will immediately notify the campus community upon confirmation of a significant emergency or dangerous situation involving an immediate threat to the health and safety of students and employees occurring on the campus.
+Upon receiving report of an emergency event occurring on college property, the campus sheriff will investigate to confirm an emergency exists.
+East Los Angeles College will issue a timely warning or emergency alert to the campus community upon confirmation of a significant emergency or dangerous situation presenting an immediate and ongoing threat to the health and safety of students and employees on the campus.
 Examples of such emergencies include outbreaks, extreme weather conditions, earthquakes, gas leaks, terrorist incidents, armed intruders, bomb threats, civil unrest, explosions, chemical or hazardous waste spills, etc. An Emergency Response Guide, detailing what people should do during emergency situations, is available: